CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 - **Reference**
   - [Sketchfab: Jorge Zárate](https://sketchfab.com/3d-models/homo-neanderthal-c5b18842080f479889fb04133c5f701f) - this is the one that I printed
   - [Bone Clones info (BH-019)](https://boneclones.com/product/homo-neanderthalensis-skull-la-ferrassie-1-BH-019)
+  - [richardcynanjones, neanderthalskull](https://sketchfab.com/3d-models/neanderthal-skull-6464cda832bb4a19bfb34fb146e52154) - has a nice jaw, might need some work on the cracks in blender

 **Scaling**
 - I printed two of these.
 One at y:~100mm, and one matching a more reasonable GOL.
 I can't seem to find my source but, I measured the print at ~101mm GOL.
 Note that this gives a much larger y.